-What exactly happens next will depend on the speed of the technological progress and mankind’s ability to adjust to this development.
-Capacity of humanity to harness the power of artificial intelligence and make it work for the enhancement of human lives will be crucial for successful interaction with new advanced machines.
+What exactly happens next will depend on the speed of the technological progress and humankind’s ability to adjust to this development.
+The capacity of humanity to harness the power of artificial intelligence and make it work for the enhancement of human lives will be crucial for successful interaction with new advanced machines.
 It seems that an optimistic scenario is quite realistic.
-If one looks back on the history of humanity, one can see that a great number of machines that our ancestors could not even imagine have developed over time, and yet humanity is only better off with their introduction.
-In the same way, robots can be used to improve human lives, although their use is certainly associated with far-reaching ethical issues.
+If one looks back on the history of humanity, one can see that a significant number of machines that our ancestors could not even imagine have developed over time, and yet understanding is only better off with their introduction.
+In the same way, one can use robots to improve human lives, although their use is undoubtedly associated with far-reaching ethical issues.

 The ethical aspects of robots worry many people on earth, scared by the possibility to have these intelligent creatures around without any moral restraints present in humans.
-Ray Kurzweil proposes to deal with this problem of ‘runaway’ artificial intelligence by instilling human ethical systems in robot minds by modelling their “brains” after humans.
+Ray Kurzweil proposes to deal with this problem of ‘runaway’ artificial intelligence by instilling human ethical systems in robot minds by modeling their “brains” after humans.
 In contrast, J. Storrs Hall (2006) objects to this possibility, stating that a shortcut exists without that kind of safeguard”.
-At this point, he argues, when organisations are already using intricate computer systems to process vast amounts of information, they do so relying on decisions made by their managers.
-Just as managers make immoral decisions at times, so the robots they manipulate will be prone to make the same kind of unethical decisions.
+At this point, he argues, when organizations are already using intricate computer systems to process vast amounts of information, they do so rely on decisions made by their managers.
+Just as managers make wrong choices at times, so the robots they manipulate will be prone to make the same kind of crazy decisions.

-This is certainly a serious threat: giving unethical humans new means to achieve their immoral ends.
-However, this has been happening throughout the history of humanity: immoral agents received first knives, then rifles, then bombs and finally nuclear bombs.
-Against this background, the “moral” part of humanity (although this is at best a dubious division) received the same technological development plus ploughs, lathes, and computers.
-If robots inherit the nature of their creators, acting as independent agents, the future is not hopeless since they will act similar to the way humans do, and humans to this point have displayed both positive and negative characteristics.
+It is undoubtedly a serious threat: giving unethical humans new means to achieve their immoral ends.
+However, this has been happening throughout the history of humanity: sinful agents received first knives, then rifles, then bombs and finally nuclear bombs.
+Against this background, the “moral” part of humanity (although this is at best a dubious division) received the same technological development plus plows, lathes, and computers.
+If robots inherit the nature of their creators, acting as independent agents, the future is not hopeless since they will function similar to the way humans do, and humans to this point have displayed both positive and negative characteristics.

 Considering the above claim, it is logical to suppose that robots, much like humans, will be in need of an ethical code that will guide their actions.
 After all, people are all influenced by some set of culturally conditioned moral values that govern their actions.
-Thus, robots if they are to act like independent moral agents like they were portrayed in Asimov’s novel I, Robot have to be equipped with distinct codes that will lead them to abide by a certain set of moral norms.
+Thus, robots if they are to act as independent moral agents like portrayed in Asimov’s novel I, Robot have to be equipped with distinct codes that will lead them to abide by a specific set of moral norms.

 However, if robotics and AI is research is merely a new advanced technology, it nevertheless requires stringent regulation in human society.
-Mistakes with technical development as advanced as this can indeed lead to “blundering into mechanized killing fields we would never have built by choice” (Sterling 2004).
-A blunder in constructing a wrongly programmed robot can cost much more to humanity, both in financial, social and moral terms, than the mistake in building a simple device like a spade or wheel chair.
-The responsibility of programmers who stand behind the robot design has to be increased as compared to the representatives of other professions so as to alert them to the importance of doing their work right.
+Mistakes with technical development as sophisticated as this can indeed lead to “blundering into mechanized killing fields we would never have built by choice” (Sterling 2004).
+A blunder in constructing a wrongly programmed robot can cost much more to humanity, both in financial, social and moral terms, than the mistake in building a simple device like a spade or wheelchair.
+The responsibility of programmers who stand behind the robot design has to be increased as compared to the representatives of other professions to alert them to the importance of doing their work right.

-Besides, as the possibility of professionals abusing their special knowledge to hurt mankind is not to be excluded, measures have to be taken against such cases.
-These measures can be similar to safety regulations in other industries.
-Thus, society has to monitor the process of robot creation in a careful and effective manner.
+Besides, as the possibility of professionals abusing their specialized knowledge to hurt humanity is not to be excluded, measures have to be taken against such cases.
+These rules can be similar to safety regulations in other industries.
+Thus, society has to monitor the process of robot creation carefully and efficiently.

-Although today many people tend to view them as lifeless, thoughtless beings, the day will come when robots are recognized as equal to man in terms of mentality and emotional development.
-The denial to grant robots right and the trend to dismiss such possibility comes from “ethnocentric and egocentric views of rights”, historically developed by humanity, that accorded rights to men as opposed to natural things (McNally & Inayatullah 1988).
+Although today many people tend to view them as lifeless, thoughtless beings, the day will come when robots are recognized as equal to man regarding mentality and emotional development.
+The denial to grant robots right and the trend to dismiss such possibility comes from “ethnocentric and egocentric views of rights,” historically developed by humanity, that accorded rights to men as opposed to natural things (McNally & Inayatullah 1988).
 While there is logic in this position, it seems that the issue of robot rights will be in direct dependence on the ability of robots to equal humans in mental and emotional realms.
-Having much superior logical and linguistic capabilities, they may prove inferior to men in terms of communication and interpersonal abilities.
+Having much superior logical and linguistic capabilities, they may prove inferior to men regarding communication and interpersonal abilities.
 Robot emotions may also prove to be a far cry from those of men.
 In this case, robots will remain tools in the hands of people for a long time, until their creators produce them as bona fide matches of man.